Fundamental Distortion Limits of Analog-to-Digital Compression: Pulse-Code Modulation

-\end{enumerate} This assumption implies that the PSD of $\eta[\cdot]$ equals $S_{\eta} \expphi = \frac{c_0}{(2^{q}-1)^{2}}$ for any $\phi \in (-0.5,0.5)$.
+The variance of $\eta[n]$ depends on the square of the size of the quantization regions induced by the quantizer, i.e., the Voronoi sets associated with the reconstruction levels.
+The number of these sets increases exponentially in the bit resolution $q$ and so does the radius of each set, provided all radii decrease uniformly \cite{930935}.
+As a result, the variance of $\eta[n]$ behaves as

+for some $c_0>0$.
 The constant $c_0$ depends on other statistical assumptions on the input to the quantizer.
-For example, if the amplitude of the input signal is bounded within the interval $(-A_m/2,A_m/2)$, then we can assume that the quantization regions are uniformly spaced and $c_0=\frac{A_m}{12}$.
+For example, if the amplitude of the input signal is bounded within the interval $(-A_m/2,A_m/2)$, then we may choose uniformly spaced quantization levels resulting in $c_0=A_m / 12$.
 If the input to the quantizer is Gaussian with variance $\sigma_{in}^2$ and the quantization rule is chosen according to the ideal point density allocation of the Lloyd algorithm \cite{1056489}, then \cite[Eq.
 10]{gray1998quantization}